DataBiosphere/leonardo/automation/README.md

 Note: If the test you're trying to run is annotated with `@DoNotDiscover`, do the following for running the individual test
 - Comment out `@DoNotDiscover` of the test you are running
-- Any `Spec` that requires a Google project needs to extend `GPAllocBeforeAndAfterAll` directly or indirectly.
+- Have `Spec` extend `GPAllocBeforeAndAfterAll` directly or indirectly:
 	- If the `Spec` extends `ClusterFixtureSpec`/`RuntimeFixtureSpec`, add `with GPAllocBeforeAndAfterAll` to `ClusterFixtureSpec`/`RuntimeFixtureSpec`.
 	- If not, add `with GPAllocBeforeAndAfterAll` to the `Spec` directly.